-There are variations in terms of height and sizes of succulents depending on species.
-So, to what extent a succulent can grow up?
-Euphorbia Milii, for example, is low maintenance and long life-spanned just like other succulents, that can grow for a couple of inches up to several feet.
+Each of us has some preferences when it comes to succulents.
+Some people love tall succulents that never stop growing and take lot of space in their house or garden.
+Others though prefer smaller plants, for one reason or another.
+Euphorbia Milii, for example, is low maintenance and long life succulent that can grow for a couple of inches up to several feet.
 On the other hand, Roseum is an example of a low-growing succulent that only gets to be about four to six inches tall.

 Lithops are sometimes called as living stone plants or split rock plants.
-Lithops are little succulent plants that have almost fused leaves and a split in between where the meristem is located and where the flower is being produced through.
+Lithops are little succulent plants that have almost fused leaves and a split in between where the stem is located and where the succulent flowers (once it does).
+Let me show you some of the estimated thirty-seven species of Lithops.

 This Lithops species have a leaf that can grow for about two inches wide, quite larger than any living stone plants.
 Hookeri’s flower usually blooms in the shade of bright yellow.
 The color of the upper edges of its leaves can range from brownish turns to pink or red.

 This species prefers cold desert regions and rocky areas.
-Fulviceps’ leaf shape looks like a neat oval without a flower but will look like a kidney bean when a flower passes through its spilt.
-The edges of its leaves are found in a greyish green pigmentation also in a yellowish tone or sometimes cream-colored.
+Fulviceps’ leaf shape looks like a neat oval without a flower but will look like a kidney bean when a flower passes through its split.
+The edges of its leaves are found in a grayish green pigmentation also in a yellowish tone or sometimes cream-colored.

 Discovered by Dorothea Huyssten, this Lithops species has a creamy pale green pigment with its leaf colored in a darker shade of green.